 - The M&E activities will be financed under Component 3.
-The NRPB will provide, on a semiannual basis, through project progress reports, results of its M&E activities. - The responsibilities for the M&E are detailed in the following sub-sections.
+The NRPB will provide, on a semiannual basis, through project progress reports, results of its M&E activities to the World Bank. - The responsibilities for the M&E are detailed in the following sub-sections.